linode/terraform-provider-linode/website/docs/index.html.markdown

    The Linode Token can also be specified using the `LINODE_TOKEN` environment variable.

-   Overrides the Linode Config `token` field.
+   This field overrides the Linode Config `token` field.

+   Configs are not required if a `token` is defined.

 * `url` - (Optional) The HTTP(S) API address of the Linode API to use.